Website form reporting and submission analytics for agencies

 What Burrow does differently

 Burrow doesn’t ping the page.
 It captures form.submitted events from inside the form plugin — Gravity Forms, Fluent Forms, Ninja Forms, CF7, WooCommerce checkout.
-When a user successfully submits a form and the plugin processes it, Burrow sees the event.
+When a user successfully submits a form and the plugin processes it, Burrow sees the event with its subfield data.
 When the form plugin stops emitting events, Burrow sees the absence.

-The difference is between monitoring the front door (uptime: is the page reachable?) and monitoring the cash register (form health: are submissions actually completing?).
+The difference is between monitoring the front door (uptime: is the page reachable?) and monitoring the cash register (form health: are submissions actually completing — and what are people asking for?).

 Before Burrow